 Do you need to access immediate liquidity?

-The Margin Lending Account is part of a broader suite of cash management services available through the Merrill Lynch Cash Management Account® (CMA® account).
+The Margin Lending Account is part of a broader suite of cash management services available through the Merrill Cash Management Account® (CMA® account).
 A CMA offers the convenience and flexibility of cash management services (including check writing, credit cards and debit cards) combined with an investment account.
 Margin borrowing is not for everyone.
 Learn more below about margin lending, including the potential advantages and risks.

 How to use margin